AI Use Cases/Logistics

 Revenue & Operational Impact

-This opacity costs logistics operators 8-15% of gross margin annually.
-A 500-truck fleet paying $2.1M monthly in cloud infrastructure can't identify which $180K - $315K is waste versus which is load-dependent.
+This opacity carries a real margin cost.
+Run the assumption this page uses: a 500-truck fleet paying $2.1M a year for cloud infrastructure that cannot say which $180K - $315K of it is waste versus load-dependent capacity.
 Meanwhile, real operational constraints - driver shortages creating capacity peaks, fuel volatility forcing rapid dispatch recalculations, last-mile complexity triggering expedited freight - demand that infrastructure stay elastic.
-Cut wrong and on-time delivery rate (OTDR) drops 2-4 percentage points.
+Cut wrong and on-time delivery rate (OTDR) can drop by multiple percentage points.
 Cut conservatively and you leave margin on the table.

 Why Generic Tools Fail